mxashlynn/Yurivania-0/README.md

 # Known Issues ⚠️

-1. You have to hop up the stairs rather than walk up them, and their collision isn't great.
-It's too easy to fall off.
+1. You have to hop up the stairs rather than walk up them.
-2. Rescued ghosts are sometimes miscounted.

-Please report any other issues you find!

-# How to Play 🏰🎮
+# How to Play 🎮

 You can play it now for free in your browser on [Itch](https://mxashlynn.itch.io/yurivania-0)!